libavg/libavg/sphinxdoc/basenodes.rst

             :param pyfunc:

-                The python callable to invoke. pyfunc takes the event to process as a parameter.
+                The python callable to invoke.
+This callable must take the event to process as a
+                parameter.
 If pyfunc returns :keyword:`None` or :keyword:`False`, the event bubbles up the node tree.
 If it is :keyword:`True`, bubbling is suppressed.

                 If pyfunc is :keyword:`None`, the previous handler is removed.

-        .. py:method:: unlink(kill)
+        .. py:method:: unlink([kill=False])

             Removes a node from it's parent container.
 Equivalent to :samp:`node.getParent().removeChild(node.getParent().indexOf(node))`,